 Over the last couple of weeks there has been some struggle around Emily’s finishing college, what it means, and how it is impacting us and our grief.
 With others in our lives (Emily’s boyfriend, my girlfriend, my other daughter’s boyfriend, etc.) it makes these times even more complicated for grieving, as the whirlwind of emotions can make for a challenge to understand what we are truly feeling.

-Because of the limited time we have together, and I am compelled to write and meet deadlines, I am taking time away from Kristi to write this; but I know she respects the feelings I have for Suzanne and for my girls.
+Because of the limited time we have together, and I am compelled to write and meet deadlines, I am taking time away from my girlfriend to write this; but I know she respects the feelings I have for Suzanne and for my girls.
 I also know that can be a challenge.

 She is a widow herself, so in many ways understands the world I now inhabit.
 But in others, I am a completely alien being, caught sometimes in the past while trying to create a future with someone new and am unsure what that future will look like.